Testimonials - Skin cancer

 We attended the Hallwang Clinic in early March 2017.
 By this time I had survived 6 months longer than my NHS oncologist's outside prognosis but I had gone downhill rapidly during January and February 2017.
 I believe that in early March 2017 I only had weeks to live, I was short of breath, had difficulty walking for any reasonable distances and had developed a terrible cough due to the tumours in my chest.
 The doctors and staff at the Hallwang were incredible, they treated me like an adult and it was clear they had my best interest at heart.

 I had my treatment and the reasons for deciding on it explained in some detail which gave me confidence in it as I like to know what is happening.
-I was treated with 2 immunotherapy drugs together with antigen-specific vaccinations, a personalised combination of treatments aimed at what my specific cancer was doing inside my body.
+I was treated with different immunotherapy drugs, together with a personalised combination of treatments aimed at what my specific cancer was doing inside my body.
 Because of how ill I was, I was also put on a short course of antibiotics and also a low dose of chemotherapy in tablet form to prevent my condition worsening before the immunotherapy treatment began to work.
 I also had a PET CT scan so that we knew exactly where we stood and can measure the effects of the treatment.

 This approach is something I would never have received from the NHS or any medical facility in the UK whether I paid for it or not.
 It is leading edge treatment, but well documented not experimental, it is personalised to me and my cancer.
 The facilities at the Hallwang Clinic are excellent as well; the rooms are clean, spacious and well equipped, the food is excellent and the atmosphere is positive.
 The facilities allow for relatives to stay with you and there is 24 hour medical cover although I haven't needed it thankfully.
 The treatment began to work within 3 weeks, which is earlier than expected.
 Tumours visible on and in my body began to disappear, some overnight.
 I had an examination by my NHS oncologist who was surprised by the results but critical of the treatment.